ory/meta/README.md

 replicate_all "$workspace" "keep"
 ```

+The `keep` parameter prevents changes being committed and pushed, so that you
+can inspect the result of the sync operation locally.
+To do that,
-Run `cd $workspace` to see the repos cloned and changes made to them.
+`cd $workspace` to get to the folder that contains the cloned and modified
+repos.